Essential requirements for admission

 Evidence of relevant work experience such as CV/resume with at least two reference letters

 Formal, informal or non-formal study, completed or partially completed, demonstrating a reasonable prospect of success.

 The table below gives an indication of the likely peer cohort for new students at the institution.
 It provides data on students that commenced an undergraduate study and passed the census date in the most relevant recent intake period for which data are available, including those admitted through all offer rounds and international students studying in Australia.

 (This is a new course so these figures are based on the equivalent Diploma of Applied Business Management, offered in 2019)

 “<5” – the number of students is less than 5.

 N/A – Students not accepted in this category.

 N/P – Not published: the number is hidden to prevent calculation of numbers in cells with less than 5 students.

-The general admission criteria that applies to all courses is relevant.
-This can be found in the Aspire Institute institutional information.
+Course specific admission criteria can be found in the Aspire Institute institutional information.

 Aspire Institute uses a non-ATAR based system for admissions and does not use ATAR adjustments in its assessments.